AI and Governance: Five Questions Answered

 How to help define AI strategy:

-Question 3: What is the proper AI risk management framework?
+Question 3: What is the best AI risk management framework?

 The AI risk management framework is not unique to AI.
 Boards should follow the best practices for any risk management framework: